AJ212224060018/SERIAL-TRANSFER---8051/README.md

 **AIM:**

-To write and execute Embedded C Program for Serial Transfer of Single Byte / Character using 8051 KEIL
+To write and execute Embedded C Program for Serial Transfer of Single Byte / Character using 8051 KEIL.

 **APPARATUS REQUIRED:**